The Great Society

 Despite these significant shortcomings, I actually did enjoy this performance.
 Although I lack the expertise to personally speak to the accuracy of the events, Schenkkan’s script is well-written, and the direction is as tight as you’d expect from a production of this caliber.
 Coleman’s depiction of Dr. King was especially noteworthy, convincingly portraying the leader’s conviction to peace and cooperation as the only road leading to equality.
 And since I can’t award partial stars in the five-piece rating system, I’m electing to round up instead of rounding down.

-Andrew Andrews attended The Great Society at Vivian Beaumont Theater in New York on Friday, September 13, 2019 @ 8:00pm to write this review.
+Andrew Andrews attended The Great Society at Vivian Beaumont Theater in Manhattan on Friday, September 13, 2019 @ 8:00pm to write this review.